 Arthur Yuen is in charge of the full range of banking policy, supervision, conduct, and enforcement issues at the HKMA.
 He joined the HKMA in 1996 as Head of Administration and has since taken up different responsibilities including research and liaison on China economic and market development issues before being appointed Head of Banking Supervision in 2000.
 He took up the position as Executive Director (Banking Development) in July 2004, Executive Director (Banking Supervision) in June 2005 and Executive Director (External) in July 2008.
 He was appointed to his present position on 1 January 2010.

 Howard Lee is responsible for reserves management, financial infrastructure and fintech.
 He is also an Executive Director of the Hong Kong Mortgage Corporation Limited.
 He joined the HKMA in 2009 as a Division Head and has worked in various areas including monetary management, financial stability surveillance, corporate services and banking policy.
 He was appointed as a Deputy Chief Executive on 1 January 2018.
 Prior to joining the HKMA, Mr Lee worked in the Hong Kong SAR Government in areas relating to economic development, financial services and other public policies.

 Raymond Li is seconded to the Hong Kong Mortgage Corporation as its Chief Executive Officer.
 Mr Li joined the Hong Kong Government as an Administrative Officer in 1982 and became Principal Assistant Secretary (Monetary Affairs) in 1990.
 He was appointed Head (Banking Development) at the HKMA in 1993 and was promoted to Senior Executive Director in 2016.
 Before being appointed to his present position, Mr Li was Director-General (Enforcement).

-Stefan Gannon heads the Resolution Office established on 1 April 2017.
-Before taking up the current position, Mr Gannon was the Commissioner of the Resolution Office from 2017 to 2021 and served as the General Counsel of the HKMA since its establishment in 1993.
+Stefan Gannon is currently Special Adviser to CE.
+Before taking up the current position, Mr Gannon was the Commissioner of the Resolution Office from 2017 to 2021 and served as the General Counsel of the HKMA from 1993 to 2017.
 A barrister, Mr Gannon was the Legal Adviser to the Monetary Affairs Branch of the Hong Kong Government from 1987 to 1993.